Biproducts without pointedness: Abstract

 \section{Abstract}

 We show how to define biproducts up to isomorphism in an arbitrary category without assuming any enrichment.
-This generalizes the usual definitions, and we characterize when a category has all binary biproducts in terms of an ambidextrous adjunction.
+The resulting notion coincides with the usual definitions whenever all binary biproducts exist or the category is suitably enriched, resulting in a modest yet strict generalization otherwise.
+We also characterize when a category has all binary biproducts in terms of an ambidextrous adjunction.
 Finally, we give some new examples of biproducts that our definition recognizes.